W E K A

 In MCB architecture, each container serves a single type of process, drive, frontend, or compute function.
 Therefore, upgrading one container at a time (rolling upgrade) is possible while the remaining containers continue serving the clients.

 Some background tasks, such as snapshot uploads or downloads, must be postponed or aborted.
-See the prerequisites in the upgrade workflow for details.
+See the in the upgrade workflow for details.

 Internal upgrade process